Adelaide Equestrian Festival

-The Adelaide Equestrian Festival is an annual three-day event held in the South Australian capital of Adelaide.
-It was known as the Australian International Three Day Event up until 2022.
-It comprises dressage, cross-country and show-jumping and is usually staged in late April.
-The event is unique in being held in a city-centre, taking place in the Adelaide Park Lands.
+The Adelaide Equestrian Festival (AEF) is an annual three-day event held in the eastern Adelaide Park Lands, which border Adelaide city centre.
+It was known as the Australian International Three Day Event until 2022.
+A CCI5* event, the top rating by the Fédération Équestre Internationale, it comprises dressage, cross-country, and show-jumping and is usually staged in late April.

 History

 The Adelaide International Horse Trials was created in 1997 to replace the Gawler Horse Trials that had been staged in Gawler, north of Adelaide, since 1954.
 In its period as the Gawler Trials, it was a successful competition and was selected to host the Eventing World Championship in 1986.
 On this occasion the Australian Post Office issued a special set of commemorative postmarked covers featuring a set of four stamps called Horses of Australia.

+The new 1997 event in the East Parklands began with a CCI3* (3-star) rating, but was subsequently upgraded to CCI4* in 2002, becoming the only such event in the Southern Hemisphere.

+In 2004, it was known as the Mitsubishi Adelaide International Horse Trials, being sponsored by Mitsubishi.

-In 2007 the event was renamed the Australian International Three Day Event and was held at the end of November each year.
-Since 2011 the Australian International is part of the HSBC FEI Classics, an international eventing series of all CCI*****-events around the world.
+In 2007, to celebrate its 10th anniversary and better reflect its international focus, the event was renamed the Australian International Three Day Event, and was held at the end of November each year.
+From 2011 the Australian International became part of the FEI (Fédération Équestre Internationale) Classics series of events, for three years sponsored by HSBC.

+In 2019, the event was upgraded to CCI5* status.

-In 2022 the event was renamed the Adelaide Equestrian Festival and held at the end of April each year.
+In 2022 the event was renamed the Adelaide Equestrian Festival and held in April each year.

+Governance

+The AEF is owned and run by Adelaide Horse Trials Management Inc., and is supported by the South Australian Government through the South Australian Tourism Commission.